-In more complex projects, it can save project managers a lot of time and support to create a registration form where each booker is only exposed to relevant information and questions.
+In more complex projects, project managers can save a lot of time and support by creating a registration form where each booker is only exposed to relevant information and questions.
 Qondor has two main features to make this happen: Participant categories and Form conditions.

 PARTICIPANT CATEGORIES IN SHORT

 If it is clear how you need to categorize participants in your project, it is easy to set up categories.
 An example could be that you have various participant groups: Participants, Speakers, Internal staff and VIPs all attending the same event.

 What they need to pay for or not;